lacanoid/datalink/docs/type.md

 Linked files are unique, each file can only be linked once.

+Files must be located in predefined directories from `datalink.directory`.

 Files can still be modified based of the file system permissions.

 Pro: Does not modify files in any way.